realm/SwiftLint/Rules.md

 --- | --- | --- | --- | ---
 `file_header` | Disabled | No | style | 3.0.0

 Header comments should be consistent with project patterns.
+The SWIFTLINT_CURRENT_FILENAME placeholder can optionally be used in the required and forbidden patterns.
+It will be replaced by the real file name.

 ### Examples